My Forking Life

 Ground beef in a bowl.

-Divide the meat mixture into 4 equal portions, about ¼ of a pound each, and shape each portion into a patty that matches the size of your hamburger buns.
+Step 2: Divide the meat mixture into 4 equal portions, each about ¼ pound, and shape each portion into a patty that matches the size of your hamburger buns.
 Press your thumb in the center of each patty to create a slight indentation.
 This will help the patties cook evenly.

 I use a biscuit cutter that is the same size as my burger bun to shape each burger.